rezer-bleede/refdata-hub/docs/FEATURES.md

 - Expose REST and GraphQL APIs so downstream projects can query standardized values.
 - Ship SDK clients (Python, Java, JavaScript) for streamlined integration into applications and pipelines.
 - Emit webhooks when mappings change to keep dependent systems synchronized automatically.
+- Bundle a seeded Postgres `targetdb` with customer demo data so analysts can rehearse field mappings and semantic match flows without external dependencies.

 ## 5. Admin & Governance
 - Support role-based access control profiles for reviewers, administrators, and consumers.